 Garcinia pedunculata, Morphoanatomical, Pharmacognosy, Physicochemical, Standardization

-The plant is reported to possess various biological activities like antioxidant 5, anti-inflammatory 6, cardioprotective 7, hepatoprotective 8 and anti-diabetic activity 9.
-The phytochemical studies have shown the dried fruit rinds and pericarp of G. pedunculata contains benzophenones, pedenculol, garcinol and cambogin 10.
-However, available literature revealed that no detailed anatomical and physicochemical studies have been carried out on G. pedunculata; hence the present investigation was under taken.
-The object of present study is to evaluate pharmacognostical and physicochemical parameters of G. pedunculata; which will assist in standardization and it can also be used to prepare a monograph for the proper identification of plant.
+The plant is reported to possess various biological activities like antioxidant 5, anti-inflammatory 6, cardioprotective 7, hepatoprotective 8, and anti-diabetic activity 9.
+The phytochemical studies have shown the dried fruit rinds, and pericarp of G. pedunculata contains benzophenones, pedenculol, garcinol and cambogin 10.
+However, available literature revealed that no detailed anatomical and physicochemical studies had been carried out on G. pedunculata; hence, the present investigation was under taken.
+The object of the present study is to evaluate pharmacognostical and physicochemical parameters of G. pedunculata; which will assist in standardization, and it can also be used to prepare a monograph for the proper identification of the plant.

 MATERIALS AND METHODS:

 Morpho-anatomical Evaluation: Fresh plant of Garcinia pedunculata Fig. 1 was taken for morphological and anatomical study.
-Various organoleptic and morphological characters of G. pedunculata leaves like colour, shape, size, apex, margin etc. were studied.
-For the anatomical studies, free hand transverse sections (T. S.) of the leaves, petiole and stem were prepared using razor blade.
+Various organoleptic and morphological characters of G. pedunculata leaves like color, shape, size, apex, margin, etc. were studied.
+For the anatomical studies, freehand transverse sections (T. S.) of the leaves, petiole, and stem were prepared using a razor blade.
 Lignified, cellulosic and other identifying features were studied by staining the sections with 0.1% w/v phloroglucinol followed by concentrated hydrochloric acid 11, 12.
-The stained sections were observed under microscope.
-Photomicrographs of all the sections in different magnifications were taken with Olympus digital microscope assisted with 1/3” CCD sony camera.
+The stained sections were observed under the microscope.
+Photomicrographs of all the sections in different magnifications were taken with Olympus digital microscope assisted with 1/3” CCD Sony camera.

 Powder Microscopy: The dried aerial part of G. pedunculata was powdered and studied under the microscope.
 The powder was macerated in chloral hydrate reagent.
 The macerated powder was then stained with phloroglucinol, iodine reagents separately.
 Small quantities of the various stained powders were mounted on a slide with glycerin and examined under microscope 14.
 Photomicrographs of the different cellular structures and inclusions were taken.

 Fluorescence Analysis: Fluorescence study of leaf and fruit powder was performed as per reported standard procedure 15.
-A small quantity of the each powder was placed on a grease free clean microscopic slide and 1-2 drops of the freshly prepared reagent solution were added, mixed by gentle tilting the slide and waited for 1-2 min.
+A small quantity of each powder was placed on a grease-free clean microscopic slide, and 1-2 drops of the freshly prepared reagent solution were added, mixed by gentle tilting the slide and waited for 1-2 min.
 Then the slide was placed inside the UV chamber and observed in visible light, short ultraviolet radiations.
 The colors observed by application of different reagents in different radiations were recorded.

-HPTLC Profile: For proper meaningful utilization it is important to have quality standards of materials and for this quality standardization high performance thin layer chromatography (HPTLC) finger print profile of methanolic extract of G. Pedunculata (10 µl of 1 mg/ml) was developed.
-The HPTLC analysis was carried out on percoated Silica gel on 60-F254 plate (Merck, India) with the help of Camag Linomat -IV applicator.
+HPTLC Profile: For proper meaningful utilization it is important to have quality standards of material, and for this quality standardization high-performance thin layer chromatography (HPTLC) fingerprint profile of methanolic extract of G. Pedunculata (10 µl of 1 mg/ml) was developed.
+The HPTLC analysis was carried out on precoated Silica gel on a 60-F254 plate (Merck, India) with the help of Camag Linomat -IV applicator.
 The plate was eluted with chloroform: methanol (80:20) as mobile phase.
 After development, the plate was dried and densitometrically scanned on a TLC scanner III at 366 nm using Wincat software (CAMAG, Switzerland) and peak area was recorded.

-Macroscopic Characters: Macroscopically, the fresh leaf of G. pedunculata is 20 to 23.5 cm long, 9.5 to 12.5 cm width and petiole 1.8 to 2.6 cm long, some variation occur in shape of leaf i.e. generally obovate, some elliptic and oblong in shape with obtuse and sub-acute leaf tip, cuneate at base and green in colour.
+Macroscopic Characters: Macroscopically, the fresh leaf of G. pedunculata is 20 to 23.5 cm long, 9.5 to 12.5 cm width and petiole 1.8 to 2.6 cm long, some variation occur in shape of leaf, i.e. generally obovate, some elliptic and oblong in shape with obtuse and sub-acute leaf tip, cuneate at base and green in color.
 Midrib stout, prominent and lateral veins are distinct Fig. 1.
-Fruit is globose, yellow in colour when ripe and 4 - 8 seeded Fig. 2.
+The fruit is globose, yellow when ripe and 4 - 8 seeded Fig. 2.

 Leaf Microscopy: Transverse section (T.S.) of leaf passing through midrib region shows dorsiventral in shape.
-Upper surface of the leaf consist of rounded to ploygonal thin walled two celled epidermis covered with thin cuticle without any trichomes.
-Lower epidermis is single celled but the cells are more spherical compared to upper epidermis.
+The upper surface of the leaf consist of rounded to ploygonal thin walled two celled epidermis covered with thin cuticle without any trichomes.
+Lower epidermis is single-celled but the cells are more spherical compared to the upper epidermis.
 Mesophyll composed of palisade and spongy parenchyma.
-Single layered palisade cells are small, elongated and compact in laminar region followed by several layer of spongy parenchyma.
+Single layered palisade cells are small, elongated and compact in the laminar region followed by several layer of spongy parenchyma.
 Numerous secretary cells and few vascular strands are seen.
-Collenchyma appears below upper epidermis and above lower epidermis.
+Collenchyma appears below the upper epidermis and above the lower epidermis.
 Midrib region show large bicollateral vascular bundle arranged in fetal shaped covered with patches of sclerenchymatous fibres.
 Xylem is surrounded by phloem and consists of vessels, tracheids, fibers and xylem parenchyma Fig. 3.